CX-Box/cxbox-doc/docs/widget/type/property/sorting/sorting.md

 **Please pay attention to the sorting behavior:**

+* If the user has not set a sorting option, the default sorting is applied if it is defined.
-If a user-defined sorting has been applied, it should be preserved when navigating via drill-down or between screens.
+* If the user has applied a sorting option, it will be preserved when navigating via drill-down or between screens.

 How does it look?
 ![sorting.gif](sorting.gif)